oarina/small-bag-travel/README.md

 ![Intro Mobile](./assets/images/website_intro_desktop.png)
 ![Intro Desktop](./assets/images/website_intro_mobile.png)

-* Intro was designed with mobile in mind first, however, bloggers image and the solgan that is the heart of the blog comfortably fits in either screen.
+* Intro was designed with mobile in mind first, however, the bloggers image and the slogan that is the heart of the blog comfortably fits in either screen.
-* The message sits under the blogger in a mobile, but in a desktop it would be horisontal instead.
+* The message sits under the blogger in a mobile, but in a desktop it would be horizontal instead.
 * Minimalist orange accent around the blogger is chosen to accentuate the main character.
 The slogan is styled togethe with a logo and is the boldest text on a page.

 #### Article snippets